by Christine Sine

 Kim, an expressive art’s therapist inspired me greatly when I was writing The Gift of Wonder, so to receive this card, one of her first poems and reflective doodles in months was incredibly special and it will sit on my desk, an ongoing inspiration to me, for many months to come.

-Inside was poem Kim wrote for me:
+Inside was this poem that Kim wrote for me:

 not the finesse of a flamenca